 Dispose of Hearing Aid Batteries Correctly

 The most important thing to remember is not to throw your hearing aid batteries in the bin with other household waste.
 When not disposed of correctly, they are an environmental pollutant and hazard to people and animals.

 Most batteries use a combination of mercury, silver, lithium, and other heavy metals as their main component.

 Because of this, if you handle a leaking battery, it can cause severe burns immediately.
 Therefore, ensure you take care when handling any battery, even if you believe the battery to be “dead”.

 The best practice to dispose of used hearing aid batteries is to take them to your local battery recycling scheme.
-Most of these drop-off points listed do not charge a fee but inquire why if they ask for a payment.

 Unfortunately, only an estimated 0.2% of household batteries are recycled in New Zealand.
-Improperly disposed batteries can leach from solid waste landfills and pollute water sources.
+Improperly disposed of batteries can leach from solid waste landfills and pollute water sources.

 You make a more environmentally-friendly choice by not throwing your hearing aid batteries in the trash every couple of weeks.